NRMP Program Code – 1353140C0

 Training during residency takes place in a variety of settings.
 The inpatient service includes two general medical units and one cardiology unit.
 Each occupies an inpatient floor with 50 beds, and is staffed by four teams that each consist of a resident, two interns, medical students and an attending physician.

 Training in ambulatory medicine occurs in a continuity clinic throughout residency.
 The majority of residents see patients in the Primary Care Medicine Clinic at Barnes-Jewish Hospital.
-There is an option to request to work in a Federally Qualified Health Center (FQHC).
 The program has switched to block clinic scheduling where most clinic sessions are scheduled during weeks when the resident is assigned full time to outpatient medicine.
 In addition to the continuity clinic, residents can choose additional ambulatory electives, including internal medicine subspecialties and non-internal medicine areas such as dermatology, gynecology or orthopedics.
 Those interested in a community based experience may participate in the Continuing Ambulatory Experience for Residents (CAER Program) which matches residents with outstanding community internists for a primary care elective.